 - Analysing and reporting of results and impact.

-Case study – Specialist Rehabilitation Centre in the East Midlands
+How we’ve helped – Specialist Rehabilitation Centre in the East Midlands

 From late 2019 to autumn 2020 NECS worked with NHS Clinical Commissioning Groups in the East Midlands on a major public consultation on proposals to create a £70m specialist rehabilitation centre on the Stanford Hall Rehabilitation Estate, near Loughborough.